8 Facts About Technical Sales Representatives

 4. Technical sales reps have a wide range of educational backgrounds

-The food industry is quite large, so sales reps education is dependent on their area of speciality.
+The food industry is quite large, so sales reps education is dependent on their area of specialty.
 For example, a processing plant equipment sales representative may have a background in engineering.

 Technical sales representatives may have a post-secondary degree in agriculture, business, science or any related field.
 It is not uncommon for them to have a higher postsecondary degree such as a masters or post doctorate.
 These degrees provide foundational knowledge that is likely not to be fully developed during their undergraduate.